mingyokim/no-name-blog/README.md

 I used Heroku to deploy my app.
 You can define environment variables for your server by going to Settings > Config vars.

 Furthermore, you have to whitelist the domain of your production server in Firebase.
 Go to your console > Authentication > Sign-in Method.
 Scroll down to "Authorized domains" section and add your domain (e.g. my-blog.herokuapp.com)

+### Firebase Hosting

+Login to your firebase account `firebase login`.
+Then select a firebase project you want to use for your production environment using `firebase use` ((link for more details)[https://firebase.google.com/docs/cli#project_aliases]).
+Then run `firebase deploy` to deploy your app!